La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 </td>
 <td><i>When I go home you drink tea because you are thirsty.</i>
 </td></tr></tbody></table>

-le tsani
-: the sky

-zvati
-: …is present at … (some place or event), … stays at … (some place)

-le canko
-: the window

-le fagri
-: the fire

-mi'o
-: You and I

-le tcati
-: the tea

 Close the right part of the table.
 Translate to Lojban the sentences on the left.